 Can I deploy YugaByte DB to production?

 Yes, YugaByte DB is production ready starting with v1.0 in May 2018.
-The YSQL API is in beta and is expected to reach production readiness in the v2.0 (Summer 2019).
+The YSQL API is currently in Release Candidacy and is expected to reach production readiness in the v2.0 (Summer 2019).

 Which companies are currently using YugaByte DB in production?

 Reference deployments are listed here.

 What is the definition of the “Beta” feature tag?